thomas-reed/py-ssg/README.md

 # py-ssg
 Static site generator in python.
+This is a Boot.dev project.